SylvainRX/WDMyCloud-MediaSorter/README.md

 ##Introduction

 WD My Cloud is a NAS with a web access provided by Western Digital.
-As it is, it is a great storing device for your media center (eg : https://kodi.tv/) but it can become a repetitive task to find the right path in which to store each newly downloaded TV show episode or movie in your library.
-Although, the My Cloud runs under a modified version of Debian so it can be tweaked to suit our needs.
-This tutorial shows how we can add the feature to automatically sort any media files dropped into a given directory to their right path in the library.
+As it is, it is a great storage device for your media center (eg : https://kodi.tv/), but it can become a repetitive task to find the right path in which to store each newly downloaded TV show episode or movie in your library.
+However, the My Cloud runs under a modified version of Debian, so it can be tweaked to suit our needs.
+This tutorial shows how we can add a feature to automatically sort any media files dropped into a given directory to their right path in the library.

+The library handled by the sorting scripts must be organized as follow :
+/path/TV Shows/[tv show title]/[Season x]/[media files]
+/path/Movies/[movie title]/[media files]

+Incron provides possibility to simply monitor various events on files in filesystems and will be use to trigger our sorting script. http://inotify.aiken.cz/?section=incron&page=about

 ##Disclaimer

-The modification you may do after using SSH to log into your WD My Cloud may break it and void its warranty.
-I won't take any responsibility over any issues you may get through this process.
+Any modification you may make using SSH to log into your WD My Cloud may break it and void its warranty.
+I am not responsible for any issues you may encounter through this process.
 This tutorial only exists for its informative purpose.

 <b>The firmware version on the WD My Cloud that has been used for this project is v04.04.02-105 and this setup won't function on earlier builds.</b>